-Adrian Basundara (Indonesia): "As one of the best small universities in the Netherlands, Wittenborg has successfully delivered me prominent ideas and information to prepare me for a career in the future business world, especially in the area of Logistics and International Trade.
-From the quality of teaching to the additional projects and seminars, for a university of its size, the study facilities at Wittenborg are outstanding."
+Adrian Basundara (Indonesia): "As one of the best small universities of applied sciences in the Netherlands, Wittenborg has successfully delivered me prominent ideas and information to prepare me for a career in the future business world, especially in the area of Logistics and International Trade.
+From the quality of teaching to the additional projects and seminars, for a university of applied sciences of its size, the study facilities at Wittenborg are outstanding."

 Many Bachelor of International Business Administration students are motivated by the opportunities of doing trade between their own country and countries in Europe or Asia, and this IBA specialisation is suited to those students who are intending to work in the field of cross boarder transactions, trade and transportation.